Analysis | Trae Young silences the Garden as newcomers shine in NBA playoff openers

 And in Sunday’s nightcap, Dillon Brooks, a fourth-year guard, set a franchise record for scoring in a playoff debut with 31 points for the Memphis Grizzlies, who haven’t reached the postseason since 2017.
 Grizzlies guard Ja Morant also tallied 26 points and four assists in a 112-109 upset win over the top-seeded Utah Jazz in his first taste of the postseason.
 Morant, who was sensational in Memphis’s upset of Stephen Curry and the Golden State Warriors in last week’s play-in, looks wise and polished beyond his 21 years.

 Of this weekend’s many promising first acts, none will endure quite like Young’s dagger.
-He has collected doubts about his size, defensive capabilities, shot selection and ball dominance during his three-year career, and he listened to Madison Square Garden fans chant “F--- Trae Young” at various points of Game 1 to intimidate him.
+He has drawn doubts about his size, defensive capabilities, shot selection and ball dominance during his three-year career, and he listened to Madison Square Garden fans chant “F--- Trae Young” at various points of Game 1 to intimidate him.

 Young’s response was coldblooded, and he channeled his “Ice Trae” nickname by rubbing his shoulders as if he were shivering after shushing the crowd.
 Filmmaker Spike Lee, who had been jubilant moments earlier, could only stare dejectedly into space with his hands on his hips.